LiberTEM/LiberTEM/docs/source/changelog/features/com_udf.rst

 [Features] Centre-of-Mass calculation UDF
 =========================================

-* Adds COMUDF to perform virtual CoM calculations via the standard `run_udf` interface.
+* Adds CoMUDF to perform virtual CoM calculations via the standard `run_udf` interface.
 This replicates the existing :code:`Context.create_com_analysis` functionality but without the additional overhead constraints of analyses,